designforliterature/web/README.md

 ## Roadmap
 - `April 7, 2014`: Demo milestone (see Demo Wishlist, below) (with an update available every other week thereafter).
 - `Date TBD`: First release: 0.1.0
+- `Date TBD`: Lemma Service Integration.
+The lemma service provides lemma lookups for Design for Literature clients.
+The lemma service is implemented as a Finnagle/Scala server and may be found at https://github.com/rubenkleiman/lemma-service.

 The demo milestone is a tool for showing some of the ideas while recruiting volunteers and obtaining funding.